- I Tatti

 If the candidate receives partial salary or outside grants, this must be explained on the application or in subsequent correspondence with the Director.

 Application for the I Tatti Fellowship are accepted exclusively online.
-These applications can be written in English or Italian and must be submitted electronically by 15 October 2013.
+These applications can be written in English or Italian and must be submitted electronically by midnight (Cambridge, MA time) on 15 October 2013.
 Late applications will not be accepted.
 Notification will be made at the beginning of February.

 Letters of Recommendation

 Applicants must have two scholars who know their work well submit recommendations online by 22 October 2013.
+These recommendations can be written in English or Italian.
 When applicants enter the online application system, they will be asked to provide the names of their referees.
 After the applicant registers the referees and submits a completed application, the referees will receive an email explaining how to access the system and submit their letters electronically.
 It is the applicants’ responsibility to inform the scholars writing on their behalf of the nature of the project and the deadline.